Cam/zoo-cart/README.md

 ZOO Cart is basic shopping cart element for ZOO CCK by YooTheme using SimpleCart js

+A working example can be found at http://amrcn.com

+If anybody thinks this is a worthy project, please contact me so we can get it going again.

 Cam: http://cam.vc
 Simplecart: http://simplecartjs.org
 YooTheme: http://yootheme.com